FreakC-Foundation/FreakC/TUTORIAL.md

 # Variables and data types

 ## Data types
-There are two data types in FreakC: integer and string.
+There are three data types in FreakC: integer, string and list.

 ## Variables
 To declare a variable as a string, you use: